 Ford Motor Company Fund and Community Services works with community partners to advance driving safety, education and American heritage and community life.
 The Ford Motor Company Fund has operated for more than 60 years with ongoing funding from Ford Motor Company.
 The award-winning Ford Driving Skills for Life program teaches new drivers through a variety of hands-on and interactive methods.
 Innovation in education is encouraged through national programs that enhance high school learning and provide college scholarships and university grants.
 Through the Ford Volunteer Corps, more than 20,000 Ford employees and retirees each year work on projects that better their communities in dozens of countries.
 For more information, visit www.community.ford.com.

 The Society of Manufacturing Engineers (SME) Education Foundation — created in 1979, is dedicated to the advancement of manufacturing education and preparing the next generation of manufacturing engineers and technologists.
 Thanks to the generosity of its partners including corporations, organizations, foundations and individual donors, the Foundation has awarded more than $31 million since 1980 in awards, scholarships and youth programs.
 For more information visit www.smeef.org.
 Also visit www.CareerMe.org for information on advanced manufacturing careers and www.Manufacturing is Cool.com, our award-winning website for young people.
 Questions or comments may be directed to the SME Education Foundation by phone 313.425.3300, or email at email@example.com.

-If you have any questions or comments, please contact SME Public Relations at 313.425.3000, email firstname.lastname@example.org or fax: 313.425.3403.
+If you have questions about the press release or need additional information, please contact SME Public Relations at firstname.lastname@example.org.